2-tunaroll/UoA_RE_RASSOR_2024/README.md

 Note that the item at address 70 is to be ignored; it is the "all call" address for the controller chips on the Adafruit HATs.

+11. Install the rocos-agent for DroneDeploy and enable it as a service using the following instructions: https://docs-automate.dronedeploy.com/robotics-toolkit/getting-started/connect-your-own-robot/ubuntu.
+Note: Create an unstable build if the plugin for ROS 2 Jazzy is not yet available.
+12. Install the ROS2 plugin for DroneDeploy: https://docs-automate.dronedeploy.com/robotics-toolkit/agent-plugins/ros2}.
+Contact DroneDeploy to retrieve a custom build for ROS 2 Jazzy if not yet available.
+13. Install GStreamer to enable camera streaming to DroneDeploy: https://gstreamer.freedesktop.org/download/#linux

+## Building the Project
+### Installation & Dependencies
+These steps require the Raspberry Pi Configuration to be complete first, and a base understanding of [ROS 2](https://www.ros.org/).
-8. Create a ROS 2 workspace named `ros2_ws` and clone the `src` directory of the RE-RASSOR repository into it: The root directory of the workspace is where the packages will be built from.
+1. Create a ROS 2 workspace named `ros2_ws` and clone the `src` directory of the RE-RASSOR repository into it: The root directory of the workspace is where the packages will be built from.
-9. Install the repository’s dependencies: https://github.com/2-tunaroll/UoA_RE_RASSOR_2024/blob/main/requirements.txt
+2. Install the repository’s dependencies: https://github.com/2-tunaroll/UoA_RE_RASSOR_2024/blob/main/requirements.txt
-10. Add the following lines to `~/.bashrc`.
-This enables sourcing of the ROS 2 installation and newly built packages any time a new terminal is opened, or by running `source \~/.bashrc`.
+3. Add the following lines to `~/.bashrc`.
+This enables sourcing of the ROS 2 installation and newly built packages any time a new terminal is opened, or by running `source ~/.bashrc`.
 Note: Change the file paths if they are different to what is specified here.

 ``` bash
     source /opt/ros/jazzy/setup.bash